GenericMappingTools/gmt/doc/rst/source/supplements/spotter/backtracker.rst

 Examples
 --------

-To backtrack the (x,y,t) points in the file seamounts.txt to their origin (presumably the hotspot), using the DC85.txt Euler poles, run
+To backtrack the (*x, y, t*) points in the file seamounts.txt to their origin (presumably the hotspot), using the DC85.txt Euler poles, run

 ::

   gmt backtracker seamounts.txt -Db -EDC85.txt > newpos.txt

-To project flowlines forward from the (x,y,t) points stored in several 3-column, binary, double precision files, run
+To project flowlines forward from the (*x, y, t*) points stored in several 3-column, binary, double precision files, run

 ::